 This guide will share everything you need to know for planning your journey along the Golden Pass Train Line.

 The Golden Pass Train Route

-The Golden Pass line isn’t one continuous train journey, you’ll need to make at least a few changes on the way although I’d recommend seeing as much of the country as you can.
+The Golden Pass line runs from Montreux to Lucerne, and vice versa.
+But, this isn’t one continuous train journey, you’ll need to make a few changes on the way although I’d recommend seeing as much of the country as you can.

 The journey can be split in to 3 main sections as detailed below.
 I’ve based this on the direction that we took from Montreux to Lucerne, but they also run in the opposite direction.

 This line is known as the Montreux-Oberland-Bernois (MOB) line.
 The journey from Montreux to Zweisimmen takes about 1hr50 with the first train leaving at 05:37 and the last train at 22:14.
 Both panoramic and classic golden pass traiins operate on this line, I’ll run through the differences in the next section.

 This is the Bern–Lötschberg–Simplon (BLS) railways.
 Direct trains on this route between Zweisimmen and Interlaken West take about 1hr, some trains change at Spiez taking 1hr20.
 The first train leaves at 05:39 and the last train at 23:04.

 This line is known as the Zentralbahn.
 The journey takes about 1hr50 with the first train leaving at 07:04 and the last train at 20:04.
 Other non-direct trains are also available.

 On the first portion of the journey, Montreux to Zweisimmen, there are both Panoramic and Classic Golden Pass trains running on an alternating schedule.
 We rode on a Panoramic coach which had large view windows that went to the top of the carriage.

 The classic coaches are a little more retro and offer a glimpse at what train travel might have been like a few decades ago when the iconic Orient Express graced the rails in Switzerland.